iterative/dvc.org/content/docs/command-reference/metrics/diff.md

 ## Options

-- `--targets <paths>` - limit the comparison to these specific metric files.
+- `--targets <paths>` - limit command scope to these metric files.
+Using -R, directories to search metric files in can also be given.

 - `-R`, `--recursive` - determines the metric files to use by searching each target directory and its subdirectories for DVC-files to inspect.
 If there are